Dissertation Requirements for Doctoral Degrees

 If this process results in more than one document with signatures, all documents need to be submitted to The Graduate College together.

 No copies are required to be submitted to the Alkek Library.
-However, Alkek will bind copies submitted that the student wants bound for personal use.
+However, Alkek will bind copies submitted that the student wants to have bound for personal use.
 Personal copies are not required to be printed on archival quality paper.
 The student will take the personal copies to the Alkek Library and pay the binding fee for personal copies.